hema122003/Plant_Disease_Detection/README.md

-The Deep Learning model actively detects the type of plant and disease by analyzing leaf images.
-[Tech Stack:Python, CSS, HTML].
-[Software: Sypder].
+The Deep Learning model actively detects the type of plant and disease by analyzing leaf images [Tech Stack:Python, CSS, HTML] [Software: Sypder]